cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 For the [Security Model](#security-model) to be preserved, misbehaving validators MUST be slashed (and MAY be jailed, i.e., removed from the validator set).
 A prerequisite to slash validators is to receive valid evidence of their misbehavior.
-Thus, when slashing a validator, we distinguish between three time instances:
+Thus, when slashing a validator, we distinguish between three events and the heights when they occur:
-- `infractionTime`, the time the misbehavior (or infraction) happened;
+- `infractionHeight`, the height at which the misbehavior (or infraction) happened;
-- `evidenceTime`, the time the evidence of misbehavior is received;
+- `evidenceHeight`, the height at which the evidence of misbehavior is received;
-- `slashingTime`, the time the validator is slashed (and jailed).
+- `slashingHeight`, the height at which the validator is slashed (and jailed).

-> **Note**: In the context of single-chain validation, usually `evidenceTime = slashingTime`.
+> **Note**: In the context of single-chain validation, usually `evidenceHeight = slashingHeight`.

 The [Security Model](#security-model) guarantees that any misbehaving validator can be slashed for at least the unbonding period, i.e., as long as that validator's tokens are not unbonded yet, they can be slashed.
-However, if the tokens start unbonding before `infractionTime`, i.e., the tokens did not contribute to the voting power that committed the infraction, then the tokens MUST NOT be slashed.
+However, if the tokens start unbonding before `infractionHeight`, i.e., the tokens did not contribute to the voting power that committed the infraction, then the tokens MUST NOT be slashed.

 In the context of CCV, validators (with tokens bonded on the provider chain) MUST be slashed for misbehaviors on the consumer chains.
 Thus, although the misbehaviors happen on the consumer chains and evidence of these misbehaviors is submitted to the consumer chains, the slashing happens on the provider chain.
-As a result, the Consumer Initiated Slashing operation requires, for every consumer chain, a mapping between time instances on the provider chain and on the consumer chain.
-This entails a mapping between provider chain block heights and consumer chain block heights.
+As a result, the Consumer Initiated Slashing operation requires, for every consumer chain, a mapping from consumer chain block heights to provider chain block heights.
 The following figure shows an overview of how CCV creates such a mapping using VSC ids.
 For clarity, we use `Hp*` and `Hc*` to denote block heights on the provider chain and consumer chain, respectively.

 ![Mapping Between Provider and Consumer Heights](./figures/ccv-height-mapping-overview.png?raw=true)

-- For every block, the provider CCV module maps the id of the VSC it provides to the consumer chains to the height of the subsequent block, i.e., `H(VSC.id) = Hp + 1`, for a VSC provided at height `Hp`.
+- For every block, the provider CCV module maps the id of the VSC it provides to the consumer chains to the height of the subsequent block, i.e., `VSCtoH(VSC.id) = Hp + 1`, for a VSC provided at height `Hp`.
-  Intuitively, this means that the validator updates in a provided VSC will update the voting power at height `H(VSC.id)`.
+  Intuitively, this means that the validator updates in a provided VSC will update the voting power at height `VSCtoH(VSC.id)`.
-- For every block, every consumer CCV module maps the height of the subsequent block to the id of the latest received VSC, e.g., `vscId(Hc2 + 1) = VSC1.id`.
+- For every block, every consumer CCV module maps the height of the subsequent block to the id of the latest received VSC, e.g., `HtoVSC(Hc2 + 1) = VSC1.id`.
-  Intuitively, this means that the voting power on the consumer chain during a block `Hc` was updated by the VSC with id `vscId(Hc)`.
+  Intuitively, this means that the voting power on the consumer chain during a block `Hc` was updated by the VSC with id `HtoVSC(Hc)`.
   > **Note**: It is possible for multiple VSCs to be received by the consumer chain within the same block.
 For more details, take a look at the [Validator sets, validator updates and VSCs](./system_model_and_properties.md#validator-sets-validator-updates-and-vscs) section.
 - By default, every consumer CCV module maps any block height to `0` (i.e., VSC ids start from `1`).
-  Intuitively, this means that the voting power on the consumer chain at height `Hc` with `vscId(Hc) = 0` was setup at genesis during Channel Initialization.
+  Intuitively, this means that the voting power on the consumer chain at height `Hc` with `HtoVSC(Hc) = 0` was setup at genesis during Channel Initialization.
 - For every consumer chain, the provider CCV module sets `H(0)` to the height at which the first VSC was provided to that consumer chain.
-  Intuitively, this means that the validator set on the provider chain at height `H(0)` matches the validator set on the consumer chain at all heights `Hc` with `vscId(Hc) = 0`.
+  Intuitively, this means that the validator set on the provider chain at height `H(0)` matches the validator set on the consumer chain at all heights `Hc` with `HtoVSC(Hc) = 0`.

 The following figure shows an overview of the Consumer Initiated Slashing operation of CCV.